Frequently Asked Questions

 Quick Reference

-For quick access, here's a summary of key identifiers for Tanzanian phone numbers:
+Key identifiers for Tanzanian phone numbers:

-Understanding the Tanzanian Numbering System
+Understand the Tanzanian Phone Numbering System

 Each Tanzanian phone number consists of: